jerrymarino/iCompleteMe/README.md

 is `inoremap jk <Esc>`.
 This is right on the home row, it's an incredibly rare digraph in English and if you ever need to type those two chars in sequence in insert mode, you just type `j`, then wait 500ms, then type `k`.

-### Why did YCM stop using Syntastic for diagnostics display?

-Previously, YCM would send any diagnostics it would receive from the libclang semantic engine to Syntastic for display as signs in the gutter, red squiggles etc. Today, YCM uses its own code to do that.

-Using Syntastic for this was always a kludge.
-Syntastic assumes its "checker" plugins behave in a certain way; those assumptions have never fit YCM.
-For instance, YCM continuously recompiles your code in the background for C-family languages and tries to push new diagnostics to the user as fast as possible, even while the user types.

-Syntastic assumes that a checker only runs on file save ("active" mode) or even less frequently, when the user explicitly invokes it ("passive" mode).
-This mismatch in assumptions causes performance problems since Syntastic code isn't optimized for this use case of constant diagnostic refreshing.

-Poor support for this use case also led to crash bugs in Vim caused by Syntastic-Vim interactions ([issue #593][issue-593]) and other problems, like random Vim flickering.
-Attempts were made to resolve these issues in Syntastic, but ultimately some of them failed (for various reasons).

-Implementing diagnostic display code directly in YCM resolves all of these problems.
-Performance also improved substantially since the relevant code is now written in Python instead of VimScript (which is very slow) and is tailored only for YCM's use-cases.
-We were also able to introduce new features in this area since we're now not limited to the Syntastic checker API.

-We've tried to implement this in the most backwards-compatible way possible; YCM options that control diagnostic display fall back to Syntastic options that control the same concepts if the user has those set.

-Still, some Syntastic-specific configuration you might have had might not be supported by the new code.
-Please file issues on the tracker in such cases; if we find the request to be reasonable, we'll find a way to address it.

-### Completion doesn't work with the C++ standard library headers

-This is caused by an issue with libclang that only affects some operating systems.
-Compiling with `clang` the binary will use the correct default header search paths but compiling with `libclang.so` (which YCM uses) does not.

-Mac OS X is normally affected, but there's a workaround in YCM for that specific OS.
-If you're not running that OS but still have the same problem, continue reading.

-The workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
-You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `FlagsForFile` function in your `.ycm_extra_conf.py` file.

-See [issue #303][issue-303] for details.

-### When I open a JavaScript file, I get an annoying warning about `.tern-project` file

-Take a look at the [instructions for using the JavaScript completer](#javascript-semantic-completion).

-If this is still really annoying, and you have a good reason not to have a `.tern-project` file, create an empty `.tern-config` file in your home directory and YCM will stop complaining.

 ### When I start vim I get a runtime error saying `R6034 An application has made an attempt to load the C runtime library incorrectly.`